noritersand/noritersand.github.io/_posts/2013-07-06-oracle-database-join-union-subquery.md

 SELECT b.deptno, b.dname, a.empno, a.ename
 FROM emp a, dept b WHERE a.deptno = b.deptno
-ORDER BY b.deptno, a.empno  -- 암시적 표현
+ORDER BY b.deptno, a.empno  -- 암묵적 표현
 ```

 ![](/images/oracle-join-2.jpg)